 Ireland is a great vacation destination, no matter what time of year you plan to go.
 It’s easy to get around in Ireland, English is the native language, and there are dozens of things to see and do in this beautiful and historic country.
 It offers a relaxed, yet adventurous vacation style.
 You can take a few days to venture around the country, or spend a few weeks driving around to the top attractions in Ireland.

 However you choose to do it, you’re sure to see amazing things along the way.
 This list will show you the best places to visit in Ireland, so you won’t miss any of the top attractions and things to do in Ireland.

 → Plan a trip to Ireland today using our Ireland Travel Guide.

 Irish castles evoke mystery and folklore, fulfilling a fantasy land crush we’ve all had since we were children.
 There’s no better place than Ireland to immerse yourself in that fantasy.
-Enormous well-kept castles like Ashford, Kilkenny and Dunguaire Castles, share the landscape with dozens of forgotten and abandoned castles and it’s hard to drive even a few miles without a sign pointing you to where dozens of cars have pulled off the road to catch a glimpse.
+Enormous well-kept castles like Ashford Castle (pictured above) in County Mayo, share the landscape with dozens of forgotten and abandoned castles and it’s hard to drive even a few miles without a sign pointing you to where dozens of cars have pulled off the road to catch a glimpse.

 A district in western Ireland, Connemara is a natural wonderland covered in pristine lakes, jutting mountains and unspoilt beaches.
 When you picture Ireland’s lush, green landscapes, many are found in Connemara.
 It’s an outdoor paradise.